tianbo137/baihuqian.github.io/_posts/DataScience/2020-12-4-DataPreprocessing.md

         Generalization

 ### 4. Data Reduction
-After data transformation, redundancy in the data as to be removed by feature selection based on correlation/ PCA etc. Check the ski-learn resource [here](https://scikit-learn.org/stable/modules/feature_selection.html)
+After data transformation, redundancy in the data as to be removed by feature selection based on correlation/ PCA etc. Check the ski-learn resource on feature selection [here](https://scikit-learn.org/stable/modules/feature_selection.html)